Nailsworth: St George's Church

 Built on the higher ground at the centre of town, St George's was consecrated in November 1900.
 Before 1895, the Church of England had provided for Nailsworth through several neighbouring parishes.
 The new church, which can now seat 500, was designed in the Early English style by M. H. Medland of Gloucester.
-Lack of funds, however, meant that the church originally consisted only of a nave, aisles and south porch, without a chancel or tower.
+A shortfall in funding meant that neither a tower or a chancel was provided.
 The large entrance was originally designed as a tower, but the elevated ground was found to be too unstable to support the weight, resulting in the unusual porch.

-The clock tower was constructed on the steep grass bank by the church, known as the clock on stilts, before finding its final resting place some yards away, by the present-day Nailsworth roundabout.
-At that time it was hidden behind a shop that sold the hard-worked local mill wool.
-Those walking up the steps from Mortimer Gardens can still see two of what remains of the stilts which used to hold the clock.

-The chancel, Lady Chapel, and vestries dedicated to the memory of those who died in World War I, were added in 1939.
-A church tower was never added.
-In 1980 a large extension to the vestries was accomplished, turning them into a parish room.
+A chancel, the Lady Chapel, and vestries were added in 1939, commemorating those from the town who died in World War I. In 1980 a parish room was completed.
 The church has no churchyard.

 Three of the stained-glass windows in the south aisle, depicting St Luke, St Paul and St Barnabas, are by Charles Eamer Kempe.
 Three others depict St Richard of Chichester, St George and St Martin of Tours.
 A further window, by Herbert Bryans, shows Anna the Prophetess (Luke 2:36–38) The East window was designed by Peter Strong and installed in 1977.
 On the west wall is a mural painted by Sir Oliver Heywood in 1985, showing community life in the town.

 Christ Church and Tabernacle Church

-The Baptist chapel at Shortwood was rebuilt in 1837.
-Despite emigration of over 80 members to Adelaide 1838–1840, the adult congregation was at least 1,000 in 1851.
-In 1864 a dispute over a new minister led to the secession of some members, who opened a new chapel in 1868, in Bristol Road.
-This was known as Nailsworth Tabernacle Church.
-In 1910 the community rejoined the original Baptist church.
+In 1837, the Baptist chapel at Shortwood was rebuilt and by 1851 was serving a congregation of over 1,000 despite an exodus of nearly 100 members to Australia in the previous decade.
+In 1864 disagreements over the appointment of a new minister saw a secession, with some members leaving to open the Nailsworth Tabernacle Church.
+The division lasted until 1910.
+In the 1960s, Shortwood, in conjunction with the Forest Green Congregationalists, established a new church, Christ Church.
+In 1972 the Shortwood congregation joined the United Reformed Church.

-In 1967 the Shortwood congregation united with the Forest Green Congregationalists to form a new Christ Church, Nailsworth.
-Services alternated for some years with the Lower Forest Green Chapel, but the chapel in Newmarket Road, after modernisation, became the permanent place of worship in 1972.
-In that year Christ Church joined the new United Reformed Church, though retaining links with the Baptist Union.
-It had a membership of 147 in 1973.